Featured in...

 If you are in a similar situation, I recommend speaking to a debt charity for some free legal advice.
 You need to move forward with caution here to avoid making the situation worse.
 Seeking legal advice before you do anything is the best move.

-How do I Complain About a Bailiff?
+How do I make a Complaint?

 If you think that a bailiff has been unreasonable or behaved inappropriately, you can make a complaint.
 You can also make a complaint if you feel that they have broken any of the Financial Conduct Authority’s (FCA) guidelines.